Grymer92/git/README.md

 adding to git
 https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/

-Once added ssh in with:
+Once added, ssh with:
-Log in with passphrase to your github. ssh -T git@github.com
+Use your log-in with passphrase to your github. ssh -T git@github.com